Advising Guide for First Year Seminar Students and Faculty

 As your advisor, your First Year Seminar Instructor is one of many who provide the support you need to succeed.
 Our Residential Life Staff, including First-Year Counselors (sophomores, juniors, and seniors who live in first-year halls in our dorms) reinforce the academic mission of the College by maintaining a vibrant residential community.
 Our Commons Deans are there to provide help, especially in case of personal or academic difficulties.
 And our Faculty Commons Heads help create a lively intellectual environment for you.

-We hope you will get to know the "people who can help."
-They are also happy to answer your questions in the crucial beginning weeks, and thereafter.
+We hope you will get to know where to go for help.
+The people found on these sites are also happy to answer your questions in the crucial beginning weeks, and thereafter.

 We look forward to meeting and working with you in this exciting enterprise.